tc39/proposal-Array.prototype.includes/README.md

 This introduces a slight refactoring hazard from `Array.prototype.indexOf` to `Array.prototype.includes`: they will indeed behave differently for arrays containing `NaN`s.
 However, it seems much more likely that code will become _less_ buggy via this refactoring, instead of causing problems.
 Introducing a new method, and accompanying it with the appropriate messaging around this case, should help.

+## Typed Arrays

+As with all non-mutating array methods, we also install this method on `%TypedArray%.prototype`.

 ## Illustrative Examples

 ```js